BirdeeHub/nixCats-nvim/README.md

 It is aimed at people who know enough lua to comfortably proceed from a kickstarter level setup who want to swap to using nix while still using lua for configuration.

-For 95% of plugins and lsps, you won't need to do more than add plugin names to lists you make in flake.nix,
+For 95% of plugins and lsps, you won't need to do more than add plugin names to categories you make in flake.nix,

 then configure in lua using lspconfig or the regular setup or config functions provided by the plugin.